rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

 The above function would not work due to it not returning the necessary value in the 'else if' block.

-#Tip \#4 - Finally, loops are sometimes more useful than recursing
+#Finally, loops are sometimes more useful than recursing

 Depending on your situation, a loop might make more sense.
 Loops can't always be substitutes for recurssion but they might provide a more intuitive solution and might be more efficient.
 Here is the factorial algorithm implemented with a for-loop: